Roblox files for IPO, a first for user-generated game platforms

 The company reported a loss of $203.2 million in the nine months ended September 30, compared to a loss of $46.3 million a year earlier.
 Cash from operations was $345.3 million for the nine months ended September 30, compared with $62.6 million a year earlier.

-Roblox shares revenues with its game creators, enabling high school students and young adults to become millionaires if they have hit games.
+Roblox shares revenues with its game creators, enabling high school students and young adults to make money.
 For the 12 months ended September 30, more than 960,000 developers earned Robux, or virtual cash that can be converted into real money, on Roblox.
 There were 1,050 who earned more than $10,000, and nearly 250 who earned more than $100,000.
+When users exchange Robux for money, Roblox takes a 30% share of the transaction.

-About 34% of sales comes from Robux sales on the Apple App Store and 18% comes from Google Play.
+About 34% of sales comes from the Apple App Store and 18% comes from Google Play.
 The average lifetime of a paying Roblox user is about 23 months.
-Among the risk factors: ensuring a civil environment for children online, which isn’t easy given all the different ways online systems are attacked.
+Among the risk factors Roblox faces is ensuring a civil environment for children online, which isn’t easy given all the different ways online systems are attacked.

 Baszucki is a big fan of the metaverse, the universe of virtual worlds that are all interconnected, like in novels such as Snow Crash and Ready Player One.
 At our GamesBeat Summit event in April, Roblox’s Matt Curtis talked about the tools the company is building in order to make its version of the metaverse happen.
 Baszucki is speaking at our metaverse event on January 27.

+By 2011, Roblox players were asking Baszucki for his autograph at company events.

+“When we talk about ‘creators’ we do so in a general sense, because creating experiences on Roblox taps a broad range of skills,” Baszucki wrote.
+“Our creator community includes people specialized in coding, 3D experience design, avatar and clothing design, sound design, community management, moderation, live ops, production, and business.
+We believe that experience creation will become a growing field of employment.”

-It’s the same goal that Epic Games, maker of Fortnite, is reportedly chasing after as well, as are numerous other companies.
+The metaverse is the same goal that Epic Games, maker of Fortnite, is reportedly chasing after as well, as are numerous other companies.
 But Roblox is doing just fine as a platform for user-generated content.
 Many of its top-10 games are getting billions of plays.
+As of September 30, Roblox had 830 employees, up 275 from a year earlier.
+It also has 1,700 trust and safety agents across the world.

+For 2019, Baszucki received $4.5 million in compensation.
+He holds about 1.7% of the Class A shares and 100% of Class B shares, for a total of about 12% of the outstanding stock and 70.7% voting control.
+Anthony Lee, the lead independent director and a vice president at Altos Ventures, holds 21.3% of the stock and 7% of voting control.

 The underwriters include Goldman Sachs, Allen & Co., Morgan Stanley, BofA Securities, J.P.
 Morgan, and RBC Capital Markets.